 Comparison of Blocked Accounts

-If you only order a blocked account from them, you pay the following fees – but read below the table, both also offer packages together with health insurance that make the whole thing cheaper!
+If you only order a blocked account from them, you pay the following fees – but read below the table, all three also offer packages together with health insurance that make the whole thing cheaper!

 Cheaper with a Package: Blocked Account, Health Insurance, ISIC card …